 Lower Manhattan Attractions Updates

-A family-friendly, membership based tennis and pickleball facility with programming for adults and children is expected to open its first Manhattan outpost this summer in a 7,000 square-foot facility at 28 Liberty Street.
+A family-friendly, membership based tennis and pickleball facility with programming for adults and children opened its first Manhattan outpost this summer in a 7,000 square-foot facility at 28 Liberty Street.

 QC NY Spa on Governors Island